Walmart suppliers, here’s the best way to ship to distribution centers

-For many small to medium-sized companies, one of the best ways to increase sales and grow your brand awareness is to partner with a large-scale retailer.
-Not only does this give you higher exposure, but it often provides you with built-in management tools and top-end customer support, leaving you with more time to focus on your product line.
+If you have a small or medium-size company, you know one of the best ways to increase sales and grow brand awareness is to partner with a large-scale retailer.
+Not only does this give you more exposure, but it often provides you with built-in management tools and top-end customer support, leaving you with more time to focus on your product line.

-Here’s a look at what Walmart Marketplace offers, its seller requirements, and some ways you can leave the prospect of late deliveries in your rear view.
+Here’s a look at what Walmart Marketplace offers, its seller requirements, and some ways you can leave the prospect of late deliveries in your rear-view mirror.

 Selling on Walmart Marketplace

-There are a ton of benefits to selling your product through a major marketplace like Walmart.
+There are tons of benefits of selling your product through a major marketplace like Walmart.
 A few of them include:

 - No setup or subscription fees

-- Exposure to a customer base upwards of 100 million visitors
+- Exposure to a customer base of more than 100 million visitors

 - Easy product and pricing management through Walmart’s Seller Center